47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-And finally the code can be rendered for the desired platforms.
+Where we'll get the bytecode to be run in any of the available platforms.

 ---